ohthatmagicfeelin/payment_template_2024/setup.md

 Create a db:
 ```
-CREATE DATABASE bank_db;
+CREATE DATABASE template_db;
-GRANT ALL PRIVILEGES ON DATABASE bank_db TO oh;
+GRANT ALL PRIVILEGES ON DATABASE template_db TO oh;
 ```

 ### Deploy to VPS